 Step 3: Wipe the CCTV camera lens with a piece of soft microfiber cloth to avoid scratches on the sensitive lens surface.

-And if you still have any problems selecting the right security camera lenses, please don’t hesitate to contact us in the comment box below and we’ll offer the best assistance as we can!
+If you still have any problems selecting the right security camera lenses, please don’t hesitate to leave a comment below!